 Hiring a Miami criminal attorney is strongly recommended if you are caught criminally exploiting a minor.
-If you have been charged with Child Exploitation or Exploitation of a Minor in Miami, Fort Lauderdale, Broward County, or Miami Dade County, you should consult an experienced competent criminal defense attorney who can represent you in criminal court.
+If you have been charged with Child Exploitation or Exploitation of a Minor in Miami, Fort Lauderdale, Broward County, or Miami Dade County, you should consult an experienced competent Miami Child Exploitation Defense Lawyer who can represent you in criminal court.
 Kenneth P. Hassett of Hassett and Associates, P.A. is a criminal defense attorney who represents clients in Miami, Fort Lauderdale, Broward County, Miami Dade County, and the rest of South Florida.

 Having a criminal defense lawyer to represent you in criminal court is advantageous, especially when charged with serious criminal offenses.
 Contact Hassett and Associates, P.A. for an immediate free consultation 24 hours per day seven days per week with a criminal defense attorney if you have been charged with these criminal offenses.